Geometric Schur duality of classical type: Introduction

 Notations: $\mbb N$ denotes the set of nonnegative integers, $[a,b]$ denotes the set of integers between $a$ and $b$.

 {\bf Acknowledgement.} We thank Zhaobing Fan, Leonardo Mihalcea and Mark Shimozono for helpful conversations.
-J.K. is partially supported by the NSF DMS-1160763, Y.L. is partially supported by the NSF DMS-1160351, while W.W. is partially supported by the NSF DMS-1101268.
+J.K. is partially supported by the NSF DMS-1160763, Y.L. is partially supported by the NSF DMS-1160351, while W.W. is partially supported by the NSF DMS-1101268 and DMS-1405131.
+We thank the referees for their careful readings and helpful comments.